Pavo-IM/AGPMInjector/Readme.md

 #### Installation
 - Select the SMBIOS you are currently using.
-- Check the box for the GPU Manufacture you currently have installed.
+- Check the box for the dGPU Manufacture you currently have installed.
-- Select the GPU Model that you currently have installed.
+- Select the dGPU Model from the dropdown menu.
 - Click the Generate button to generate the AGPMInjector.kext.
-This kext will be saved in the User's Downloads directory.
+This kext will be saved in the your *Downloads* directory.

 #### Features
 - Notifies user when there is an update on Github (as of App version 2.3.4).